Symptoms of Bad Strut Mount

 – Steering wheel binding.

-3. Pull the vehicle into the shop and lift the weight of the wheels.
+– Clunk noise when hitting speed bumps. - Pull the vehicle into the shop and lift the weight of the wheels.
 Turn the steering wheel from clock to clock while someone listens carefully at each strut mount and compares the sound.

 Conclusion

-Diagnosing a bad strut mount can be challenging even for experienced mechanics because other suspension components, such as worn sway bar links and bushing can cause similar noises.
+Diagnosing a bad strut mount can be challenging even for experienced mechanics because other suspension components, such as worn sway bar links and bushing, can cause similar noises.

-If you notice clunking, grinding, creaking, or knowing noises, especially when turning the steering wheel lock-to-lock, slow speeds, or hitting speed pumps, the top strut mounts could be the culprit.
+If you notice clunking, grinding, creaking, or knowing noises, especially when turning the steering wheel lock-to-lock, at slow speeds, or hitting speed pumps, the top strut mounts could be the culprit.
 Have a certified mechanic inspect and diagnose your vehicle as soon as possible.

 Frequently Asked Questions